How To Save a Pet from an Abusive Household

 Fortunately, some domestic abuse shelters offer to take in a pet with the victim.
 Also, there are animal shelters and the local humane society for those at risk of living in an abusive home.
 Victims may be able to place their pets in an animal shelter pending the results of an Order for Protection.

 Victims of domestic abuse will want to discuss obtaining an Order for Protection with an experienced Minnesota family law attorney.
-And victims of domestic abuse who need help for a pet will want to discuss their situation with an experienced Minnesota animal rights attorney.
-The attorneys and victim can develop a plan to ensure the victim and their pet are protected and can settle in a loving home.
+An animal rights attorney can strategize further options for your pet’s welfare, ensuring that both you and your pet are protected and can settle in a loving home.

-For more information on this area of law, see our overviews of animal law, family law and custody and visitation law.
+For more information on this area of law, see our overviews of animal law and family law.

 What do I do next?